WMNF

-WMNF (88.5 MHz) is an FM non-commercial community radio station in Tampa, Florida.
-It is owned by the Nathan B. Stubblefield Foundation and it airs a mix of music shows and news programming.
-It is supported by listener contributions and has studios on East Dr. Martin Luther King Jr. Boulevard in Tampa.
+WMNF (88.5 FM) is a non-commercial radio station licensed to Tampa, Florida.
+Owned by the Nathan B. Stubblefield Foundation, it airs a community radio format.
+WMNF is supported by listener contributions and has studios on East Dr. Martin Luther King Jr. Boulevard in Tampa.

-WMNF is a Class C1 FM station with an effective radiated power (ERP) of 6,650 watts.
-The transmitter is off Colonnade Vista Drive in Riverview, Florida.
+The station's transmitter is off Colonnade Vista Drive in Riverview, Florida.

 Programs and personnel

 Since its inception, WMNF has had a paid staff, but most of the programming is by volunteers.
 WMNF has aired a wide variety of music shows, including programs featuring Adult Album Alternative (AAA), Blues, Bluegrass, Folk, Alternative Rock, Rockabilly, R&B, Soul music, Urban Gospel, Celtic music, Jazz, Salsa and Experimental music.

 The early WMNF schedule featured Folk and Acoustic music in the morning; Big Band and Nostalgia midday; Jazz Blues and Reggae in the afternoon; and Bluegrass in afternoon drivetime.
 Gospel, Soul, Jewish, Sixties, Celtic and New Wave filled evenings and the weekend.

 In the nineties the station phased out Big Band and Nostalgia and midday became filled with public affairs and talk shows, anchored by the national show Democracy Now and a daily talk show called Radioactivity hosted by News Director Rob Loeei until 2021.
 WMNF airs several progressive talk and news programs focused on LGBTQ issues, animal and environmental preservation and civil right, hosted mostly by volunteers.

 Among the long-running music shows are: The Sixties Show, Gospel Classic Hour, The Soul Party and The Freak Show.
 Past public affairs programs included RadioActivity and The Women's Show, touching on feminist issues that first started running in the 1980s.
 Current long running PA shows include Art in Your Ear, Talking Animals, and True Talk, which focuses on the Middle East and the global issues Muslims face.

 In 1986, WMNF began the first hip hop show in the area, The Kenny K Wax Attack, which aired on Saturdays at midnight.
 An Arbitron rating showed 42% of radio listeners under 25 were listening to Kenny K. Saturday late night remains hip hop programming as of May 2024.

 In 2014, WMNF added to the schedule, "The Rhythm Revival," hosted by nationally known recording artist/music historian Reverend Billy C. Wirtz.
 In 2021, Marvelous Marvin, a longtime popular DJ on Tampa Bay commercial radio, joined the show as a cohost.
 The Friday drive-time high-energy presentation of post WW2 blues, country and gospel is a station highlight.

 In 2022, WUSF discontinued evening and overnight jazz programming to the dismay of area jazz fans.
-WMNF recruited WUSF’s longtime former jazz director Bob Seymour to present a Monday evening jazz show on WMNF.
+WMNF recruited WUSF's longtime former jazz director Bob Seymour to present a Monday evening jazz show on WMNF.
 Jazz fans have embraced the new show "Jazz in the Night."